-Long-form generation tasks The impact of language confusion becomes more prominent when the models generate longer responses.
-All model types provide their best performance at Pure
+Long-form generation tasks The impact of language confusion becomes more prominent when the models generate responses more than a single character.
+All model types provide their best performance at Pure English as expected, followed by Pure Thai, and their performance deteriorates when the prompt contains mixed languages as illustrated in Fig 3(b).